Middle Temple: Structure and governance

 The Inn's supreme body is its Parliament, which is made up of the Benchers (judges and senior barristers), who are elected for life, and headed by the Treasurer who is elected annually.
 Parliament approves the Inn's budget and authorises Call of qualified student members to the Bar.
 Members of the British royal family who are made honorary benchers are known as "Royal Benchers".
-The first of these was Albert Edward, Prince of Wales, later Edward VII, made a Royal Bencher when he opened the newly constructed library in 1861.
+The first of these was the Prince of Wales, later Edward VII, who was made a Royal Bencher when he opened the newly constructed library in 1861.

-The Inn is run from day to day by an Executive Committee and four other committees, which are accountable to the Parliament.
-The Executive Committee consists of 14 voting members (including the Treasurer and the Deputy Treasurer) and two non-voting members (including the Under Treasurer).
+The Inn is run from day to day by an Executive Committee and five Standing Committees, which are accountable to the Parliament.
+The Executive Committee consists of nine voting members (including the Treasurer and the Deputy Treasurer) and six non-voting members (including the Under Treasurer).

-The Treasurer for 2023 is David Lloyd Jones, Lord Lloyd-Jones, and the Deputy Treasurer is Paul Darling OBE KC.
-The Chief Executive and Under Treasurer is Guy Perricone, who previously held the post from 2013 to 2020, rejoining the Inn in 2022.
+The Treasurer for 2025 is Lady Justice Kathryn Thirlwall DBE.
+The Chief Executive and Under Treasurer is Christopher Ghika KCVO CBE.

 Liberty

 Middle Temple (like the Inner Temple) is one of the few remaining liberties, an old name for a geographic division.
 It is an independent extra-parochial area, historically not governed by the City of London Corporation (and is today regarded as a local authority for most purposes) and equally outside the ecclesiastical jurisdiction of the Bishop of London.
 The Middle Temple's functions as a local council are set out in the Temples Order 1971.

-It geographically falls within the boundaries and wards of the City, but can be thought of as an independent enclave.
+It geographically falls within the boundaries and wards of the City.

 Some of the Inn's buildings (those along Essex Street, Devereux Court and the Queen Elizabeth Building near the Embankment) lie just outside the liberty of the Middle Temple and the City's boundary, and are actually situated in the City of Westminster.
 Quadrant House (7–15 Fleet Street) was acquired by the Middle Temple in 1999, and after five years of conversion is now a barristers' chambers.
 This lies outside the liberty (though immediately adjacent to it) but is within the City of London.